 Can depression during pregnancy cause harm to my baby?

 Depression that is not treated can have potential dangerous risks to the mother and baby.
 Untreated depression can lead to poor nutrition, drinking, smoking, and suicidal behavior, which can then cause premature birth, low birth weight, and developmental problems.
 A woman who is depressed often does not have the strength or desire to adequately care for herself or her developing baby.
-Babies born to mothers who are depressed may also be less active, show less attention and are more irritable and agitated than babies born to moms who are not depressed.
-This is why getting the right help is so important for both mom and baby.
+Babies born to mothers who are depressed may be less active, show less attention and be more agitated than babies born to moms who are not depressed.
+This is why getting the right help is important for both mom and baby.

 What is the treatment for depression during pregnancy?

-If you feel you may be struggling with depression, the most important thing is to seek help.
+If you feel you may be struggling with depression, the most important step is to seek help.
 Talk with your health care provider about your symptoms and struggles.
 Your health care provider wants the best for you and your baby and may discuss options with you for treatment.